-This annual report provides detailed information on the MWRA 's source water reservoirs and the quality of our water as determined through Federal and State criteria.
+This annual report provides detailed information on the MWRA's source water reservoirs and the quality of our water as determined through federal and state criteria.
 Water quality test data, as well as definitions of the terms used in the drinking water industry are presented in clear and readily understandable language.
 We hope that this report provides you with a better understanding regarding your water supply.
 If you require more information on particular topics, please call the City of Melrose Public Works Department Water Division at 781-665-0142 or our Engineering Division at 781-979-4172.
 Other informational contacts and phone numbers are provided in the report for the MWRA and the U.S. Environmental Protection Agency (EPA).

-Locally, the City of Melrose is continuing an intensive city wide water construction program aimed at upgrading its water infrastructure.
-During the past ten years, Melrose has completed the construction of two new water pump stations and installed over 41,000 linear feet or nearly 7.8 miles of new 8", 10", 12" and 16" water mains to increase the ISO insurance fire flow ratings and local area fire flow improvements, and to improve water pressure and water quality of domestic water system.
-During 2012, Melrose replaced about 500 feet of water main.
-During 2013 the City will continue to study its system and create a new capital efficiency plan, replace old cast iron main with new 8" and 1 0" ductile iron mains, install new copper water services and install new hydrants and gate valves to replace the aging and inoperable hydrants and gate valves.
+Locally, the City of Melrose is continuing an intensive citywide construction program aimed at upgrading its water infrastructure.
+During the past ten years, Melrose has completed the construction of two new water pump stations and installed over 41,000 linear feet or nearly 7.8 miles of new 8", 10", 12" and 16" water mains to increase the ISO insurance fire flow ratings and local area fire flow improvements, and to improve water pressure and water quality of our domestic water system.
+During 2013, the City studied its water system to develop a capital efficiency plan and utilized that plan to develop design plans for the upgrade of nearly 5,000 feet of water main.
+In 2014, the City will construct these new mains, install new copper water services, and install new hydrants and gate valves to replace the aging and inoperable hydrants and gate valves.

-In addition to these major water programs, the City is continuing its uni-directional hydrant flushing program, hydrant testing and leak detection programs.
-These preventive maintenance programs will decrease the buildup of iron and mineral deposits in our piping; reduce discoloration of water; reduce the likelihood of water main breaks; improve water accountability, quality and pressure, and identify areas of leakage and areas in need of repair within our system of approximately 90 road miles of water mains.
-The City continues its in-house meter reading program for our 8,500 water customers, which allows better accountability for water usage and less lost or unaccounted for water use.
-In 2012, our overall water consumption was 806,300,000 gallons.
-This usage represents about a 1.5% increase from the prior year.
+In addition to these major water programs, the City performed a uni-directional hydrant flushing program, hydrant testing, and leak detection survey in 2013 and will continue these programs in the future.
+These preventative measures will decrease the buildup of iron and mineral deposits in our piping, reduce discoloration of water, reduce the likelihood of water main breaks, improve water accountability, quality and pressure, and identify areas of leakage and areas in need of repair within our system of approximately 90 road miles of water mains.
+The City continues its in-house meter reading program for our 8,500 water customers, which allows better accountability for water usage and less lost or unaccounted for water use and plans to implement a City wide meter replacement program in 2014.
+In 2013, our overall water consumption was 817,700,000 gallons.
+This usage represents about a 1.4% increase from the prior year.